Muadh-Adekunle-Monsuru/300l-Notes/CPS 305/CPS 305 Past Question Answers.md

+1. In practice why is it preferred that the number of frames in the memory is a power of two It is preferred to have a number of frames in memory as a power of two because it simplifies the mapping of logical addresses to physical addresses.
+When the number of frames is a power of two, the mapping can be done using bitwise operations, making it more efficient in terms of hardware implementation.
 i. **Difference between Fixed Partitioning and Dynamic Partitioning:**
    - **Fixed Partitioning:** In fixed partitioning, memory is divided into fixed-sized partitions, and each partition can accommodate a single process.
 This method can lead to inefficient use of memory and fragmentation.
    - **Dynamic Partitioning:** Dynamic partitioning allows processes to be allocated memory dynamically, with each process receiving exactly the amount of memory it requires.
 This helps in utilizing memory more efficiently, but it may suffer from fragmentation issues.